andrew-mmm/field-notes/Distribution_Switch_Uplink_Cable_Failure.md

 ## 6. Proposed Improvement

-I proposed running a second ethernet cable from the Router to the [Area-1] switch to serve as an unplugged cold standby (an effective but less technical alternative).
+I proposed running a second unplugged uplink cable as a cold standby between the segments (an effective but less technical alternative).
 In the event of another primary cable failure, the spare would be connected immediately, reducing downtime while a permanent replacement was arranged.

-Recognised downside: an idle cable in the same physical path could be damaged by rodents or other environmental factors before it was ever needed.
+Recognised downside: an idle cable in the same physical path could be degraded by environmental factors before it was ever needed.
 This was a low-cost, low-complexity redundancy measure aimed at reducing mean time to recovery (MTTR).

 However, I was instead advised to armor / better protect the existing (replacement) cable to reduce the likelihood of future physical damage.
 The chosen approach prioritised improving mean time between failures (MTBF) of the single path over adding a rapid-recovery spare.